adityashrm21/adityashrm21.github.io/_posts/2019-01-05-Image-Compression.md

 ### Seam Carving using Dynamic Programming

 As is obvious from the term Dynamic Programming, this process can be done using a recursive approach but it is too slow to be useful for real images.
-Using DP, we bring this time complexity down to $O(M*N)$.
+Using DP, we bring this time complexity down to $$O(M*N)$$.
 Assuming we already have the energy function and a function to remove the seam found using DP, we just need to look at the code for getting the seam.
 Also, if we write a function to find a vertical seam, we can simply rotate the image by 90 degrees to get a horizontal seam by applying the same function.

 Let us now look at the function `find_vertical_seam` using a recursive implementation first.